Boar's Head recall expanded to dozens of meat and poultry products amid listeria outbreak

 "If you did purchase deli meat and it's in your refrigerator, remember, this can contaminate entire surfaces.
 So you want to clean out your refrigerator with a bleach-based product," Kumar said.

-For more information on the outbreak call the USDA Meat and Poultry Hotline at 888-MPHotline, or click here.
+For more information on the outbreak and the recall, visit the USDA's website or call the USDA Meat and Poultry Hotline at 888-MPHotline.